sutanu-datta/Network--Packet-Analyzer/README.md

-# 🛰️ Network Packet Analyzer (Task-05)
+# 🛰️ Network Packet Analyzer

-A lightweight **Python-based packet sniffer tool** developed as part of my cybersecurity internship at **Prodigy InfoTech**.
+A lightweight **Python-based packet sniffer tool**.
 This tool captures and analyzes live network packets, displaying key metadata such as IP addresses, protocols, and a preview of payloads — useful for network monitoring and educational exploration.

 ---